 So how do I join a small group?

 We host two Small Group Fairs each year (fall and early spring) where you can physically meet hosts with groups openings before a new curriculum is launched.
 However, you can join a small group anytime throughout the year!
-Our Director of Group Life, Pastor Sean Carroll, would be happy to help find a good fit after learning more about your availability and preferences.
+Our Director of Small Groups, Sarah de Jong, would be happy to help find a good fit after learning more about your availability and preferences.
 Complete the form at the bottom of this page to learn more.

 Small groups allow us to connect with others through a common activity or purpose.
 They give space for life-giving conversations and relationships.
 They can be a catalyst to a supportive community, through prayer and the sharing and meeting of practical needs.
 Small groups allow us to know others and be known.